 - Delivery Optimization – a deep dive (Ignite 2017 presentation)

 Are there some additional references for Configuration Manager and Connected Cache?

 - Introducing Microsoft Connected Cache: Microsoft’s cloud-managed cache solution

 Where can I obtain more information about VPN and remote configuration options?

 Can we use a third-party Configuration Manager alternate content provider with this solution?

-No, alternate content providers typically depend on Configuration Manager software update workflow which won’t be used in scenario above.
+No, alternate content providers typically depend on Configuration Manager software update workflow which won’t be used in the scenario above.

-For the UpdateDeadline GPO, how does that impact the end user experience?
+For the UpdateDeadline GPO, how does that impact the end-user experience?

 Please see section “User Experience when updating from CDN” from blog posting Understanding Office 365 ProPlus Updates for IT Pros (CDN vs SCCM)